Pforzheimer Fellowships

 Harvard Library’s Pforzheimer Fellowships provide an opportunity for Harvard graduate students to learn about library careers, advance their own research skills, and get to know the library from the inside.
 Students choose from a list of library projects (see below) and submit an application.
-Fellowships are awarded to five students every winter/spring and run during the summer.
+Fellowships are awarded every winter/spring and run during the summer.

 Fellows are awarded up to $5,000 to complete a library project under the guidance and mentorship of a librarian or archivist.